 1232 Reeds Mill Road

 Lowbush wild organic blueberries to pick by hand, not with rakes.
 We harvest all of our berries in just 1 week each year.
 Always the week before labor day.
 During just that week we invite the public to hand pick in our fields alongside us.
 Payment is $4 per quart or you can leave us half of what you pick.
+In 2001 our fields were certified organic by the Maine Organic Farmers and Gardeners Association.

 R & L Berry Farm